developerdizzle/valerie/README.md

 isTrue(true); // undefined
 ```

-## Built-in rules
+## Simple rules

-The built-in rules are largely based on the fundamental javascript operations.
+The simple rules are largely based on the fundamental javascript operations.

 ### `array([message = "array"])`